nine7nine/Linux-NSPA-pkgbuild/README.md

 * Various Performance / interactivity related changes
 * Wine-related performance patchwork
 * Power management improvements
-* Numerous subsystem backports from 5.19+
+* Numerous subsystem backports from mainline, -next and tip
+* Subset KernelToast's kernel patchwork
 * Misc fixes/changes
-* various backports

 SPECIAL NOTE: the included kernel config is specifically for my laptop.
 If anyone is using these packages, you will need to have a look at the